clark-lindsay/pencil-durability-kata/README.md

 Run the following terminal command in the project folder:
     $ make mac-install

+The following commands assume a Unix environment (Mac or Linux), but should also work in the Windows Subsystem for Linux (WSL).

 Then, to run the tests:
     $ make test